archive-for-processing/processing-forked-libraries/README.md

     The onFinishEvent will be called whenever a timer has finished running the configured amount of duration.
 The event will provide info about which timer has triggered the event.

+## Additional Info

-Any other details can be found inside the reference folder from the downloaded library.
+Any other details about how to use this can be found inside the reference folder from the downloaded library.
 Additional examples are also bundled along with the library.
+The library does not require any other dependencies to run, and it has been tested with the following environments:

+* __Platforms:__ OS X, Windows 7
+* __Processing Version:__ > 2.0